notash23/denticles/README.md

 - Try Local Scratch Storage
 - Explain what our approach is in our intro (forget theory.
 Assume that shark perfected it and see what result it gives us)
 - **DONE**: How to add wallshearstress and other variables in simulations?
+- Mesh refinement study
+- Why is angle 8 and 16 not working??

 ## Akash Notes
 I found a problem today.
 If the cpu cores are found in different nodes, it will not run the simulation.
 I need to read the documentations to fix.
 I could have been writing the paper right now...
 But I ran into this problem.
 Which is good because it means we can scale our simulation even more now.